Take the quiz

 A boy with a scared face while the dentist examines his mouth.

-1. Get to know the procedures - The first tip for how to get over your fear of the dentist is to have a conversation with the professional prior to your appointment, so they can explain your diagnosis and the necessary treatment to be carried out in detail.
-The dentist can also address all your concerns and bear them in mind, as well as take any additional measures during the procedure.
+Once you get to your appointment, our patient care team and the orthodontists can also address all your concerns and bear them in mind, as well as take any additional measures during the procedure.

-2. Relaxation techniques - Another tip to overcome the fear of the dentist is to practise mindfulness or breathing exercises to relax and be able to face the visit with confidence, both in the moments before the appointment and during it.
+Try relaxation techniques: Practise mindfulness or breathing exercises to relax and be able to face the visit with confidence, both in the moments before the appointment and during it.

-4. Choose a dentist who makes you feel relaxed - Another way to overcome your fear of the dentist is to visit several dentists until you find one who instils confidence and tranquillity in you, so that you feel comfortable and secure.
+Choose a dentist who makes you feel relaxed: visit several dentists until you find one who instils confidence and tranquillity in you, so that you feel comfortable and secure.

 Treatments for dentophobia or dental phobia